syncwerk/syncwerk-server-installer/README.md

 MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU Affero General Public License for more details.

-You should have received a copy of the GNU Affero General Public License along with this program.
-If not, see <http://www.gnu.org/licenses/>.

 ### Where can I submit bugs or add suggestions?
 Contact me at alexander.jackson@seafile.de or create an [Issue](https://github.com/SeafileDE/seafile-server-community_debian-jessie-amd64/issues/new) on Github.
 Or just reply in the [corresponding forum thread](https://forum.seafile-server.org/t/howto-seafile-server-community-edition-on-debian-jessie-amd64/1464).